33 of the Best Summer Jobs for Teens

 “Retail arbitrage” is when someone buys an item and then resells it at a profit.
 Believe it or not, this is a perfectly legit way to make money.

-How to get these jobs: Find something to resell and start selling!
+How to get these summer jobs: Find something to resell and start selling!

 28. Book Reseller